django/deps/draft/0020-annual-release-cycle.rst

 Support Window
 --------------

-Every feature release is supported for three years from its date of
+Every feature release is supported for three years (strictly, 35 months) from its date of release:
-release:

 * **Year 1** is considered *mainstream support*, receiving fixes for security issues, data loss bugs, crashing bugs, major functionality bugs in